-Louisiana regulates relationships between agents and dealers of "lawn and garden equipment."
+Louisiana regulates relationships between agents and dealers of farm equipment, construction equipment, forestry equipment, heavy industrial equipment, material handling equipment, utility equipment, and lawn and garden equipment.
 La.
 Rev. Stat.
-Ann. § 51:481(B)(1).
-The statute states that lawn and garden equipment includes "every vehicle designed or adapted and used exclusively for...lawn and garden operations."
-Id.
-"Dealer" is defined as "any...lawn and garden equipment dealer or retail equipment distributor dealer."
+Ann. § 51:481(B).
+The statute states that these categories of equipment include "every vehicle designed or adapted and used exclusively for agricultural, construction, forestry, industrial material handling, utility, or lawn and garden operations."
+Id. at § 51:481(B)(5).
+"Dealer" is defined as "any farm dealer, heavy industrial equipment dealer, construction equipment dealer, forestry equipment dealer, material handling equipment dealer, utility equipment dealer, engines equipment dealer, lawn and garden equipment dealer or retail equipment distributor dealer."
 Id. at § 51:481(B)(3).
 The statute defines "agent" as "any manufacturer, wholesaler or wholesale distributor, any purchaser of assets or stock of any surviving corporation resulting from a merger or liquidation, any receiver or assignee, or any trustee of the original equipment manufacturer, wholesaler or distributor."
-Id. at § 51:481(B)(4).
+Id. at § 51:481(B)(1).

 Louisiana prohibits the termination, cancellation, failure to renew, or substantial change in the competitive circumstances of a dealership agreement without good cause.
 La.
 Rev. Stat.
 Ann. § 51:482(A)(1).
 "Good cause" is defined as the "failure by a dealer to substantially comply with essential and reasonable requirements imposed upon the dealer by the dealership contract or agreement, if such requirements are not different from those imposed on other dealers similarly situated, either by its terms or the manner of enforcements."
-Id. at § 51:482(A)(2).
+Id. at § 51:482(A)(3).
 The statute states that "good cause" exists whenever:

-- (1) An individual proprietor, partner, or major shareholder of the dealership has withdrawn. - (2) There has been a substantial reduction in interest of a substantial partner or major stockholder. - (3) The dealer has filed or had filed against it a petition in bankruptcy that has not been discharged within sixty days after the filing, has been sold a substantial part of the dealer's assets related to the equipment business, or has commenced dissolution or liquidation. - (4) The dealer has changed its principal place of business without prior approval of the agent, which shall not be unreasonably withheld. - (5) The equipment dealer has substantially defaulted under chattel mortgage or other security agreement between the dealer and the agent, or there has been a revocation or discontinuance of a guarantee of a present or future obligation to the agent. - (6) The equipment dealer has failed to operate in the normal course of business for fourteen days.
+- (1) An individual proprietor, partner, or major shareholder of the dealership has withdrawn. - (2) There has been a substantial reduction in interest of a substantial partner or major stockholder. - (3) The dealer has filed or had filed against it a petition in bankruptcy that has not been discharged within sixty days after the filing, has sold a substantial part of the dealer's assets related to the equipment business, or has commenced dissolution or liquidation. - (4) The dealer has changed its principal place of business without prior approval of the agent, which shall not be unreasonably withheld. - (5) Except as due to force majeure, the equipment dealer has failed to operate in the normal course of business for fourteen days.

-- (7) The dealer has pleaded guilty to or has been convicted of a felony substantially affecting the relationship between the dealer and the agent. - (8) The dealer has engaged in conduct which is substantially injurious or detrimental to the dealer's customers or to the public. - (9) After receiving at least twelve months' notice from the agent of its specific and achievable requirements for reasonable market penetration based on the agent's contemporaneous experience in other comparable marketing areas, the dealer has consistently failed to meet the agent's reasonable market penetration requirements.
+- (6) The dealer has pleaded guilty to or has been convicted of a felony substantially affecting the relationship between the dealer and the agent. - (7) The dealer has engaged in conduct which is substantially injurious or detrimental to the dealer's customers or to the public. - (8) The equipment dealer has substantially defaulted under chattel mortgage or other security agreement between the dealer and the agent, or there has been a revocation or discontinuance of a guarantee of a present or future obligation to the agent. - (9) After receiving at least twelve months' notice from the agent of its specific and achievable requirements for reasonable market penetration based on the performance standards that are applied uniformly to similarly situated dealers, , the dealer has consistently failed to use commercially reasonable efforts to meet the agent's reasonable market penetration requirements, and the agent can demonstrate that the dealer's failure is a result of the dealer's sole efforts or lack of efforts in its markets and not a result of the agent's efforts or lack of efforts in the market.